jhpyle/docassemble/_docs/docker.md

 sudo usermod -a -G docker ubuntu
 {% endhighlight %}

+On [Amazon Linux] (assuming the username `ec2-user`):

+{% highlight bash %}
+sudo yum -y update
+sudo yum -y install docker
+sudo usermod -a -G docker ec2-user
+{% endhighlight %}

-The last line allows the non-root user to run [Docker].
-You may need to log out and log back in again for the new user permission to take effect.
+The `usermod` line allows the non-root user to run [Docker].
+You may need to log out and log back in again for this new user permission to take effect.

 [Docker] will probably start automatically after it is installed.
 On Linux, you many need to do `sudo /etc/init.d/docker start`, `sudo